lanl-ansi/Juniper.jl/docs/src/options.md

 ### feasibility_pump_time_limit::Int64 [60]s

 The time limit of the feasibility pump in seconds.
 After that time limit the branch and bound part starts whether a feasible solution was found or not.

+### feasibility_pump_tolerance_counter::Int64 [5]

+In the feasibility pump the objective is to reduce the difference between the mip and the nlp solution.
+If the default tolerance (`atol`) can't be reached for `feasibility_pump_tolerance_counter` consecutive times but the `tolerance*10` can be reached.
+The tolerance will be switched after `feasibility_pump_tolerance_counter` and a warning will be thrown.
+If there is no warning like `Real objective wasn't solved to optimality` afterwards there is no need to worry at all.
+Normally in the end of the feasibility pump the real objective is used to improve the objective value.
+If this is possible the warning before can be ignored as it is given that the solution has no rounding issues.
+If this can't be done a warning like `Real objective wasn't solved to optimality` is thrown.
+This means that the objective might be not the best possible given the mip solution and if a warning for the tolerance change was thrown there might be rounding issues.
+You can set this value to a huge number (more than 100 should be enough) if you don't want to use this option.

 ### tabu_list_length::Int64 [30]